Using similes and metaphors

 - The snake moved like a ripple on a pond.

 - The jelly was as slippery as an eel.

 A metaphor is a word or a phrase used to describe something as if it is something else.

 The terror isn't actually a wave, but a wave is a good way of describing the feeling.

 Jess is dynamite.

 She's not made of dynamite, but it's a way to explain how exciting she is.

 You may need paper and a pen or pencil for some of these activities.

-Either print out the activity sheet or write your new similes on a piece of paper.
+You can either print out this activity sheet or write your answers on a piece of paper.

 To explore figurative language further, give this simile to metaphor activity a try: